martabarbosa1/Project_4/README.md

 - Book’s Rating vs Nb of Votes (scatterplot)
 - Book’s format (hardcover / paperback) price distribution (boxplots)

-2) A streamlit with :
+2) A dashboard with streamlit displaying :
 - the top / flop books (based on more than 500 votes and on the best rating)
 - the books per price (for all people with different budget can be able to buy a book)

 3) Statistical analysis
 - 1st analysis : an independant test for the price before 2008 and after 2008.
 Result: We didn't reject the null hypothesis.
 - 2nd analysis : an independant test regarding the price of the books with good and bad rating.
-Result: We didn't reject the null hypothesis.
+Result: We rejected the null hypothesis.
+Since the p-value was 0.016, so smaller than alpha=0.05.

-# GitHub folders - Description
+# GitHub folders - Description of the 3 folders:
-TO WRITE
+0. Datasets: All the datasets we used for Goodreads and web scraping
+1. EDA: Exploratory Data Analysis: Three files where we cleaned the data
+2. Webscraping: 3 Folders :
+- '0': script + list to create the list of ISBN (International Standard Book Number) to web-scrap
+- '1': script + results in several csv
+- '2': script + final dataframe with the web scrapped data
+3. Streamlit:
+- Dashboard
+- pictures we used
+- dataframe used

 # Pre-processing